-Welcome to Let’s Get Lost, Home of The Lost Supper Club
+Welcome to Let’s Get Lost, home of The Lost Supper Club!

-Free subscribers receive the Let’s Get Lost Newsletter
+The Let’s Get Lost Newsletter

 Most issues include:

-Stories and photos from the road.
+• Stories and photos from the road

-Useful tips and tricks from cooking in a tiny 4x7 food kitchen on wheels.
+• Useful tips and tricks from cooking in a tiny 4x7 food kitchen on wheels

-Recommendations for things to read, watch, and listen to plus tools, resources, and ingredients.
+• Recommendations for things to read, watch, and listen to plus tools, resources, and ingredients

-Paid subscribers make up The Lost Supper Club
+The Lost Supper Club

 The Lost Supper Club is for everyone who:

-is curious about how other people live, what they think, and what their stories are
+• is curious about how other people live, what they think, and what their stories are

-loves the idea of learning about the world through the people who live there and the recipes they cook.
+• loves the idea of learning about the world through the people who live there and the recipes they cook

 Come along with me as I travel to all of these places and learn how to cook the kinds of foods that offer a peak into the regional geography and culture.